AurelienNiau/Cities_analysis/README.md

-# Coursera_Capstone
+# Cities_analysis
-In this repository, I will mainly share the work I will do for the data science certification of coursera.
+In this repository, I will share the work done to compare the cities based on the type of venues.